Our wax melt making guide is a must read for beginners interested in creating your own wax melts

 Most of these items are available in our Miscellaneous section.

-Now let’s get started with making your wax melts!
+Now let’s get started with the exciting craft of candle making!

 Step 2: Heating the wax – Empty your pillar blend wax into your heating pot.
-Gently heat your wax to 75 – 80°C whilst stirring gently.
-Do not exceed 80°C. Remove your wax from the heat source at this point.
+Gently heat your wax to 80°C whilst stirring gently.
+Do not exceed 85°C. Allow your wax to cool back down to 70°C.

-Step 3: Adding your colour – Leave your wax to cool to 70°C & then add your candle dye chips or liquid candle dye.
-Stir gently until all the colour has dissolved & spread evenly.
+Step 3: Colour – Once your wax has reached 70°C, add your candle dye chips, or liquid candle dye.
+Stir gently until all the colour has dissolved and spread evenly.
 We suggest using 0.2%, therefore a 10 g of dye will colour 5 kg of wax.

-Step 4: Adding your fragrance – We suggest to add 10% fragrance oil, so if you are working with 1 kg of wax, we suggest to add 100 grams of oil.
+Step 4: Fragrance – We suggest to add between 6% - 10% of fragrance oil, so if you are working with 1 kg of wax, we suggest to add 100 grams of oil.
 Have the correct amount of fragrance measured out ready to add.
-Between 65°C – 70°C is the best time to add your fragrance oil.
-Once added you need to stir thoroughly.
+Take the wax off the heat and add 10% fragrance oil and stir thoroughly for approximately 2 minutes.

-Step 5: Pouring – Now all your ingredients are mixed, continue stirring until your wax reaches 60°C. Once this temperature is reached, it is time to pour the wax into your clamshells (or other moulds you may have) until filled.
-It is important gently pour into your clamshells to avoid air bubbles.
+Step 5: Pouring – Now all your ingredients are mixed, continue stirring until your wax reaches 60°C. Once this temperature is reached, it is time to pour the wax into your clamshells until filled.
+It is important to gently pour into your clamshells to avoid air bubbles.
+We suggest pouring a small amount of wax in to each clamshell cube initially, then adding the rest when each cube has a small amount of wax already in it.

 Step 6: Curing – Allow your wax melts to set for at least 3 hours before closing the clamshell lids.
 Give your wax melts at least 3 days curing time for best possible scent throw.